 books out of the library is the act of making unconscious patterns and beliefs become

+conscious.
 Archetypal dramas come to us in folk tales and in night time sleeping dreams.

 We also see them in waking dreams, those highly symbolic or highly charged events that

-seem to happen to us—our triumphs, tragedies, lucky breaks, “accidents,” and illnesses.
+seem to happen to usour triumphs, tragedies, lucky breaks, accidents, and illnesses.

-In Jungian psychology, the work of a lifetime is the process of individuation in which
+In Jungian psychology, the work of a lifetime is the process of individuation in which one attempts to integrate all the archetypes into consciousness of the Whole Self.
+In this

 process, and in common with the mystical traditions of every world religion, we